TrellixVulnTeam/swahilipython_SCMU/Doc/library/timeit.rst

          vector and apply common sense rather than statistics.

       .. versionchanged:: 3.7
-         Default value of *repeat* changed from 3 to 5.
+         Default value of *repeat* changed kutoka 3 to 5.

    .. method:: Timer.print_exc(file=None)

-      Helper to print a traceback from the timed code.
+      Helper to print a traceback kutoka the timed code.

       Typical use::